- Home Improvement

 Purchased Drywall Texture Comb Tools?
 Better Value.
 Save Money

 By Dale Ovenstone January 2012

-Forget the hopper to lay your mud on, use a paint roller instead.
+Forget the hopper to lay your mud on the wall or ceiling, use a paint roller instead.

 Drywall texture 'mud' artistic comb tools are quite expensive, they are not cheap especially when you purchase sets of comb tools directly from the UK, or anywhere else for that matter, but the effects are amazing for any hobbyist or diy practitioner to do your own drywall comb effects and patterns onto the ceilings and walls inside your home.